BDD testing on Bridgetown

 unless Bridgetown.env.development?

-# set as priority:high so it runs first
+# set as priority:high but it runs first

 Bridgetown::Hooks.register_one :site, :post_write, priority: :high do